 Lifestyle Content + Writing- As women, I believe it is crucial to have open communication in a one-on-one setting.
 During our time together we discuss your God-given talents and the life gifts (family, career, home, etc.) He has given to you specifically.
 We look at what is consuming too much of your time and energy, and what you could use more of.
 Our time may be spent at a local cafe, in your space, at my humble abode, or any other place that brings you closer to connecting to the lifestyle God intended just for you.

 In order to connect as women and share our lifestyle journeys with one another (or simply just to embrace a little time together), I offer workshops and events throughout the year.
 The topics range and I am always up for suggestions!
 (I also love hearing about local events and sharing them with the ladies I work with, so please share any and all ideas with me and I will pass them along.)

-There you have it.
-What I offer in a nice "little" package wrapped up with a bow.
 Let me know if you have any questions about the services I offer or if you would like to begin our work together!
 I know what a gift it is to be able to share in your growth, to be a part of your life, and for you to CHOOSE to spend your time and energy with me.

 I look forward to connecting lovely lady!